ddanielsantos/blog/src/content/blog/lowkey-tree.md

 ---
-title: "I wrote a lil version of the tree command"
+title: "i wrote a lil version of the tree command"
 description: "A small note on a low-key implementation of the UNIX `tree` command in Rust."
 date: "18 Sep, 2023"
 tags: ["rust", "unix"]